Moe Berg: First trip to Japan

-Retired ballplayer Herb Hunter arranged for three players, Berg, Lefty O'Doul, and Ted Lyons, to go to Japan to teach baseball seminars at Japanese universities during the winter of 1932.
+Retired ballplayer Herb Hunter arranged for three players—Berg, Lefty O'Doul, and Ted Lyons—to go to Japan to teach baseball seminars at Japanese universities during the winter of 1932.
 On October 22, 1932, the group of three players began their circuit of Meiji, Waseda, Rikkyo, Todai (Tokyo Imperial), Hosei, and Keio universities, the members of the Tokyo Big6 Baseball League.
 When the other Americans returned to the United States after their coaching assignments were over, Berg stayed behind to explore Japan.
 He then went on to tour Manchuria, Shanghai, and Peking, China; Indochina, Siam, India, Egypt, and Berlin, Germany.

 Despite his desire to return to Japan, Berg reported to the Senators training camp on February 26, 1933, in Biloxi.
 He played in 40 games during the season and batted a disappointing .185.
 The Senators won the pennant, but lost to the Giants in the World Series.
 Cliff Bolton, the Senators' starting catcher in 1933, demanded more money in 1934.
-When the Senators refused to pay him more, he sat out and Berg got the starting job.
-On April 22, Berg made an error, his first fielding mistake since 1932.
-He had an American League record of 117 consecutive errorless games.
+When the Senators refused, he sat out and Berg got the starting job.
+On April 22, 1934, Berg made an error, his first fielding mistake since 1932.
+He had set an American League record of 117 consecutive games without an error.
 On July 25, the Senators gave Berg his unconditional release.
 He soon returned to the big leagues, however, after Cleveland Indians catcher Glenn Myatt broke his ankle on August 1.
 Indians manager Walter Johnson, who had managed Berg in 1932, offered Berg the reserve catching job.
 Berg played sporadically until Frankie Pytlak, Cleveland's starting catcher, injured himself, and Berg became the starting catcher.